 Are you ready to weatherproof your home?
 Here are the best steps to take in every area of your house to make sure the entire abode is energy-efficient, safe and secured all throughout the year.

 Upgrade Your Windows

-Windows are some of the most popular points for drafts and leaks, especially if your home still has some of those single-paned windows from way before.
-And while broken windows are potential culprits for higher energy bills in your home, these are also essential parts of the house that provide ventilation and vantage points for magnificent scenery.
-Older windows do allow you to have both, but they also aren’t as energy-efficient and can make your home interiors feel uncomfortable.
+Windows are some of the most popular points for drafts and leaks, especially if your home still has some of those old single-paned windows.
+Older windows aren’t as energy-efficient and can make your home interiors feel uncomfortable.

 Considering a windows upgrade can be one of the best decisions you make for your home, particularly if you figured your old windows led to unnecessary energy losses.
-However, there’s no standard time as to when you should replace and upgrade your windows.
 There are a lot of factors that contribute to the windows’ wear and tear such as your location, type of windows and the local weather in your area.
-But you do that an upgrade is in order when your old windows are doing more harm than good to your home.

 Shade Your Windows